 What are EMV credit cards, and how do they protect businesses and consumers from payment fraud?

-The Basics: What Is EMV Chip Technology?
+The Basics: What Does EMV Stand for?

 Short for “Europay, Mastercard, and Visa,” EMV credit cards come with embedded “smart chips” that offer much greater protection against fraud than their traditional magnetic stripe counterparts.

 How Does EMV Chip Technology Help with Payment Security?

 The embedded security chips that come with EMV technology are very difficult to clone.
 To successfully complete an in-store transaction at an EMV-enabled card terminal, the original version of the card (and chip) must be physically present.